Currently accepting applications until December 4, 2024, at 11:59pm. See Expression of interest and Call for applications below.

 Drawing on recommendations from the Demers report - Using scientific evidence and principles to help determine the work-relatedness of cancer - released in July 2020 and the KPMG, "Value for Money Audit Report: Occupational Disease and Survivor Benefit Program", released in 2019, the WSIB has developed an Occupational Disease Strategy to help us achieve a more responsive and sustainable approach to occupational disease policy and decision-making.

-One of the main areas of focus of the strategy, recommended by both reports, is to establish a Scientific Advisory Table on Occupational Disease (the “Table”) to support occupational disease policy development.
+One of the main areas of focus of the strategy, recommended by both reports, was to establish a Scientific Advisory Table on Occupational Disease (the “Table”) to support occupational disease policy development.

-Together with other foundational activities in the strategy, including the development of an Occupational Disease Policy Framework and leveraging our Research and Grants Program to ensure the collection of up-to-date scientific evidence to support evidence-based decision-making, the Table will help form a solid foundation for future occupational disease policy development.
+Together with other foundational activities in the strategy, including the development of an Occupational Disease Policy Framework and leveraging our Research and Grants Program to ensure the collection of up-to-date scientific evidence to support evidence-based decision-making, the Table plays an important role in supporting the occupational disease policy development process.

-It is comprised of five experts drawn from scientific disciplines relevant to occupational disease as well as one member appointed from Ontario Health (Cancer Care Ontario), one from Public Health Ontario (PHO) to provide a system wide perspective on occupational disease and one non-voting WSIB member.
-Table members were selected through a transparent application process (held from November 2 to December 7, 2021) and set criteria.
+The Table is comprised of five experts drawn from scientific disciplines relevant to occupational disease as well as one member appointed from Ontario Health (Cancer Care Ontario), one from Public Health Ontario (PHO) to provide a system wide perspective on occupational disease and one non-voting WSIB member.

 Establishing the Table is one way we can ensure we are relying on the best scientific evidence available when we look at occupational disease claims.

-The Table will make recommendations to help us decide on:
+The Table makes recommendations to help us decide on:

 Read the Scientific Advisory Table on Occupational Disease Terms of Reference.